Hewlett-Packard posts surprise revenue gain after PC sales jump

 "It's a turnaround in a declining business," Whitman said in an interview.
 She singled out a 9 percent increase in sales of industry-standard servers in particular, saying uncertainty around Lenovo's acquisition of IBM Corp's low-end server unit helped steer business to HP.

-"We've been able to capitalize on that uncertainty and our win rates are up against IBM," Whitman added.
+"We've been able to capitalise on that uncertainty and our win rates are up against IBM," Whitman added.

 She pegged Russia and China - countries whose relations with the United States have come under strain - as weak spots for PC sales, though Whitman said its Chinese business as a whole remained on solid footing.